 - Don’t flip the pancakes too soon!
 Wait until the bubbles pop and form holes that stay open.
 Flipping will also be easier if you wait.

-- Use Pumpkin puree and NOT pumpkin pie filling!
+- Use Pumpkin purée and NOT pumpkin pie filling!

 - You can make your own Pumpkin Pancake Mix by combining all the dry ingredients (flour, brown sugar, baking powder, baking soda, pumpkin pie spice, and salt) in a container, this way you only have to measure the wet ingredients when you make the pancakes.

-Tools and Ingredients used for Making this Recipe
+Tools used for making this recipe

 Griddle: This griddle works best for pancakes and gives you a big cooking surface to make lots of pancakes at the same time.